tmr08c/tmr08c.github.io/content/blog/2021/08/adding-randomness-to-test-data/index.md

 ## Conclusion

 Adding some randomness into your tests can potentially help catch bugs.
-By creating scenarios you may not have been thinking of when designing a solution, random data can result in tests that were passing with one set of data to fail with another.
+By creating scenarios you may not have been thinking of when designing a solution, random data can reveal tests that pass with one set of data and fail with another.
 While there are different levels of randomness and chances of catching corner cases in your system, some of the options covered in this post are low-cost enough that I use them by default.

 I hope you can adopt the practices in this post to shine a light on some of the bugs in your applications.